 Felino A. Palafox, Jr., 69, Filipino, has more than 45 years of experience in the field of architecture and planning.
 He is the Principal Architect-Urban Planner and Founder of Palafox Associates which was founded in 1989.
-For more than 25 years, he led and managed his firm in carrying out the planning of more than 16 billion square meters of land area and the architecture of more than 12 million square meters of building floor area in 38 countries.
-Palafox Associates ranks 89th in the London-based/ BD World architecture magazine's list of world's top architectural firms and also cited Top 8 in the world for Leisure projects.
+For more than 25 years, he led and managed his firm in carrying out the planning of more than 28 billion square meters of land area and the architecture of more than 15 million square meters of building floor area in 40 countries.
 He is the President of FIABCI (International Real Estate Federation) Philippines for 2015.
 He is also an international associate of the American Institute of Architects, country leader of the Council on Tall Buildings and Urban Habitat, member of the U.S. Green Building, Urban Land Institute, Congress for the New Urbanism, American Planning Association, and the International Council of Shopping Centers, all U.S.-based.
-He was recently elected as the Chairman of National Real Estate Association (NREA).
+He was formerly the Chairman of National Real Estate Association (NREA).
 He was the past President of the Philippine Institute of Environmental Planners and the Management Association of the Philippines.
 He is a Fellow of the United Architects of the Philippines (UAP).
 He finished his Bachelor of Science in Architecture in 1972 from the University of Santo Tomas, Manila, and his Master in Environmental Planning from the University of the Philippines as a scholar of the United Nations Development Program (UNDP), in 1974.
-He took up Advanced Management Development Program for Real Estate in 2003, and 6 other continuing education courses, from the Harvard University.
+He took up Advanced Management Development Program for Real Estate in 2003, and 7 other continuing education courses, from the Harvard University.
 Architect Palafox is a registered APEC Architect and a recipient of several local and international awards.
 He joined the Board in 2009.